mtov/engsoftmoderna/en/chapter1.md

 for the purposes of this exercise):

 ```
-if "Car being tested in a laboratory"
+if "car being tested in a laboratory"
-   "Comply with emission standards"
+   "comply with emission standards"
 else
-   "Exceed emission standards"
+   "exceed emission standards"
 ```

 What would you do if your boss asks you to write an *if* like